etlegacy/lua_apidoc/functions.rst

 * **ammoclip** is the number of ammo clip to add.
 * **setcurrent** sets the weapon as current weapon if 1, or does not select it if 0.

+.. note:: Adding a weapon does not automatically add its associated alternate weapon.

 et.RemoveWeaponFromPlayer( clientNum, weapon )
 ----------------------------------------------